tomuxmon/xml-mut/readme.md

 ## Example

 Lets say you have some simple XML, but you are still not happy and you would like to simplify it a bit more.
 In the bellow XML you know that `PackageReference` sub node's `Version` text could just be placed directly as an attribute of `PackageReference`.
-But you are so lazy do do it manually 😒.
+But you are too lazy to do it manually 😒.

 ```xml
 <Project>